matteozullo/PMAP4061/project.md

     * [~7.5%] Is your use of paragraphation and single major points conducive to reading?
     * [~7.5%] Do you draw from the policy analysis vocabulary and lingua?

 *Hint*: none of the words in boldface in this section is bold-faced by chance.
-Intermediate deliverable will be graded against partial versions of the rubric above.
+Intermediate deliverables will be graded against partial versions of the rubric above.